Controlled disclosure of tax schemes can be hugely beneficial in the right circumstances. Our brilliant team is here to help you in this complex area

 This does not mean that tax liabilities may not arise in the future, either as a result of the scheme not being found capable of achieving its purpose or as a result of legislation introduced following the declaration.

-At Francis Wilks & Jones we are able to assist with all concerns as regards any tax liabilities you may face, disclosure requirements and any legal matters arising in respect of such tax liabilities and with regard to claims out of insolvency or claims for breaches of a director’s fiduciary duties.
+At Francis Wilks & Jones we are able to assist with all concerns as regards any tax liabilities and disputes you may face, disclosure requirements and any legal matters arising in respect of such tax liabilities and with regard to claims out of insolvency or claims for breaches of a director’s fiduciary duties.